rMiccolis/binanceB/client/README.md

 4. Create the project build: ```npm run build```
 5. Create the android project folder (to be then imported on Android Studio) => ```npx cap add android```

-To make cookies persist, insert the following function into the 'MainActivity.java' class:
+6. To make cookies persist, insert the following function into the 'MainActivity.java' class and let Android Studio auto import the "CookieManager" class:

 ```java
 @Override